-- Ascertaining “how to” consciously create the life you want and feeling empowered to move towards living your desires.
+- Ascertaining “how to” consciously create the life you want and feeling empowered to allow living your desires.

 - Connecting to the power within you.

-- Tasting true freedom and feeling strong & inspired to sustain it.
+- Tasting true freedom and feeling strong & inspired to sustain it, predominantly and consistently.

 - Being proactive in life rather than reactive.

 - Consciously and consistently creating what earlier seemed like serendipity.

 - Creating your life the way you want which may seem like magic to others who may not know the process of allowing as you do.